|

 Dionisio Urbina Martínez

-PhD. in Geography and History from the University Complutense of Madrid.
-He has been a professional archaeologist since 1990 and has directed over fifty archaeological excavations: Medieval, Late Antique, Roman, Iron and Bronze Age.
-Specialist in the Roman world and the Second Iron Age in the center of the Iberian Peninsula, he has published several scientific articles and divulgative books, co-edited several conferences and exhibition catalogs, and several articles in scientific journals.
-He has taught numerous courses, conducted ten archaeological exhibitions as well as various presentations, and lectures and seminars.
-He taught the specialized course “Generalist in Antiques and Twentieth Century”, at the Center for Arts and Business Álvaro Durán, from 2001 to 2007, and was a teacher of the Degree in Cultural Management at the University Antonio de Nebrija in 2009 and 2010.
-Currently runs Achaeospain, directing the investigations at the sites of Zorita Castle and Cerro de la Muela Roman castellum. |
+Ph.D. from Madrid's Complutense University and co-director of ArchaeoSpain.
+Dionisio has been a professional archaeologist since 1990 and has directed over 50 archaeological excavations: Medieval, Late Antique, Roman, Iron and Bronze Age.
+He specializes in the Roman world and the Second Iron Age from central Iberia.
+Dionisio has published many scientific articles and books, and co-edited several conferences and exhibition catalogs.
+He taught the course “Generalist in Antiquity and the 20th Century” at the Álvaro Durán Center for Arts and Business from 2001 to 2007, and was a teacher in Cultural Management at the University Antonio de Nebrija in 2009 and 2010. |

-Víctor Barrera Alarcón.
+Víctor Barrera Alarcón

 excursions

-Toledo, declared World Heritage City, is a very unique place.
-It is known as the city of the three cultures: Muslim, Christian and Jewish.
-You will have the opportunity to visit some examples like the mosque of the Cristo de la Luz, the synagogue of The Tránsito or the Cathedral of Toledo.
-We’ll get lost in its narrow streets, have tapas at its terraces and we will also have time for some shopping.
+Toledo, World Heritage City, is known as the city of the three cultures: Muslim, Christian, and Jewish.
+We will visit the Cristo de la Luz mosque, the Tránsito synagogue, and the Cathedral of Toledo.
+We’ll get lost in its narrow streets, eat tapas at outdoor cafes, and we will also make time for some shopping.

-Toledo, declared World Heritage City, is a very unique place.
-It is known as the city of the three cultures: Muslim, Christian and Jewish.
-You will have the opportunity to visit some examples like the mosque of the Cristo de la Luz, the synagogue of The Tránsito or the Cathedral of Toledo.
-We’ll get lost in its narrow streets, have tapas at its terraces and we will also have time for some shopping.
+Toledo, World Heritage City, is known as the city of the three cultures: Muslim, Christian, and Jewish.
+We will visit the Cristo de la Luz mosque, the Tránsito synagogue, and the Cathedral of Toledo.
+We’ll get lost in its narrow streets, eat tapas at outdoor cafes, and we will also make time for some shopping.

-Morning excursion
+Morning Excursion

 photo archive

-A white, smooth stone had revealed itself and shone differently than all the usual finds.
-I picked it up and approached the director of the site.
-Immediately his face lit up and as he showed it to the other director she let out a squeal.
-As they explained to me that I had stumbled upon an ax head from the Neolithic age I could not quite believe it.
-I had held something thousands of years old and it had survived those many years to tell its story". - Sydney Comstock, 2014 "Today we began by excavating around the house-shaped structure.
-I was digging in the stratigraphic unity 104.
-My goal was to bring down the level of SU 104 enough to see if the two flanking walls had an end point.
-This question has not yet been answered, as the trench is not deep enough to tell.
-Unity 104 has gray-white colored soil that is very light, sandy, and extremely dry.
-We have found many bone and pottery fragments along with some iron and glass in this unity as well.
-All of the bone fragments are presumably animal because most recognizable ones belonged to a sheep or goat.
-The pottery ranges in color from white, to green-blue, to black.
-Many of the pieces are without decoration, but some have geometric patters painted or stamped on." - Katherine Hodge, 2015 "Today, July 10th, is the tenth day of our three-week-long excavation of the Castillo de Zorita de los Canes in Guadalajara, Spain.
-We will continue to excavate to find out if, in-fact, this was a rubbish pit, for whom it was one, and what all was thrown away.
-The objects inside this unity may tell us who used this pit, what the people of the castle ate, what they used as vessels, and what they burned to cook or fuel a flame with (charcoal).
-The structure next to the rubbish pit is thought to be a room for a castle prior or priest; this might also help us understand what this corner was used for". - Madison Taylor, 2014 |
+A smooth white stone appeared and looked different than the usual finds.
+I showed it to the director of the site and his face lit up.
+When he showed it to the other director she let out a squeal.
+I had stumbled upon an ax head from the Neolithic age.
+I could not quite believe it.
+I had held something thousands of years old and it had survived those many years to tell its story." - Sydney Comstock, 2014 "Today we began by excavating around the house-shaped structure.
+I was digging in the stratigraphic unit 104.
+My goal was to excavate the layer down to see if the two flanking walls had an end point.
+This question had not yet been answered, as the trench was not deep enough to tell.
+Unit 104 has gray-white colored soil that is very light, sandy, and extremely dry.
+We found many bone and pottery fragments along with some iron and glass.
+All of the bone fragments were animal.
+The pottery ranges in color from white to green-blue to black.
+Many of the pieces lack decoration, but some have geometric patters painted or stamped on." - Katherine Hodge, 2015 "Today is the 10th day of our three-week-long excavation at the Castillo de Zorita de los Canes in Guadalajara, Spain.
+We will continue to excavate a rubbish pit to see what the castle dwellers had thrown away.
+The objects from this layer may tell us who used this pit, what the people of the castle ate, what they used as cups and plates, and what they fueled a flame with.
+The structure next to the rubbish pit is thought to be a room for a castle prior or priest." - Madison Taylor, 2014 |